MVA.HIVconsv is in Phase 2 development as a therapeutic vaccine. (MVA.HIVconsv has also been studied for HIV prevention.)

 Location: United Kingdom

-Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and another investigational drug (vorinostat) can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.10
+Purpose: The purpose of this study is to determine whether using a combination of ART, the ChAdV63.HIVconsv and MVA.HIVconsv vaccines, and the investigational latency-reversing agent vorinostat can lead to a greater reduction in the size of the latent HIV reservoir than using ART alone.12

 For more details on the studies listed above, see the Health Professional version of this drug summary.

-A (HIV-CORE 001; NCT01024842) of MVA.HIVconsv in adults on ART who were virologically suppressed was also completed.
-This study looked at the safety of MVA.HIVconsv, its ability to produce an immune response in the body, and its ability to reduce the size of the latent HIV reservoir.11,12
+A Phase 1 trial (HIV-CORE 001; NCT01024842) of MVA.HIVconsv was also completed that evaluated the safety of MVA.HIVconsv, its ability to produce an immune response in the body, and its ability to reduce the size of the latent HIV reservoir.
+Participants were adults on ART who were virologically suppressed.
+Results are available.15,16

 What side effects might MVA.HIVconsv cause?

 In the BCN01 study, the majority of participants experienced side effects, which ranged from mild to moderate in intensity.
-Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.13
+Most of the side effects related to vaccination were temporary and went away within 3 days.
+Pain at or near the injection site was more commonly reported with MVA.HIVconsv than with ChAdV63.HIVconsv.
+The most common systemic side effect after vaccination was a general feeling of discomfort or illness.17

 The BCN02-Romi study enrolled a subset of participants who had completed the BCN01 study and evaluated additional doses of MVA.HIVconsv along with romidepsin.
-The types of side effects that occurred with MVA.HIVconsv were similar to what was seen in the BCN01 study.9,14RIVER (NCT02336074):
+The most common side effects related to MVA.HIVconsv were injection site pain and flu-like symptoms (fatigue, headache, muscle pain, and/or low-grade fever).
+One participant experienced a serious side effect that was possibly related to romidepsin.9,11

 Because MVA.HIVconsv is still being studied, information on possible side effects of the vaccine is not complete.
 As testing of MVA.HIVconsv continues, additional information on possible side effects will be gathered.